Annual General Meeting

 Why Your Membership Matters

 TIA is the only organization placing shoal markers for the River Community - this is an essential service.
-Think how dangerous the river would be if there were no shoal markers?
-For the safety of us all, our families, friends and visitors who boat on the river - please be a TIA supporter.
-We rely on membership dues & donations to be sustainable.
+Our mission of river safety is to heighten boater’s awareness of some dangerous shoals to avoid .
+TIA strongly encourages all boaters to use navigation charts when navigating the St. Lawrence River.
+Please be a TIA supporter, we rely on membership dues & donations to be sustainable.